p055e55eD/CTF-Writeups/UTCTF2025/Misc/Down the Rabbit Hole.md

 ![image](https://github.com/user-attachments/assets/03d9bb5a-d5ac-401e-b689-6858a75dc52f)

-I tried steganography techniques on image.jpg, but found nothing, so let's move on from it.
+I tried steganography techniques on image.jpg, but found nothing, so let's move on from it:

 Upon discovering the .git folder, I began investigating the repository to understand its structure and contents.
 I knew that Git repositories store all their data in the .git/objects directory using a content-addressable filesystem.
 ## Step 1: Exploring Git Objects